 George came into our life just a few months ago (at the age of 7 weeks).
 He’s a gentle, smart, and endearing silver lab that brings so much joy to our family.
 On this blog I share my life – whether it be fitness, fashion, travel, or family…I’m pretty transparent with what we having going on, so I felt it was appropriate to share our transition with little George.
-Welcoming a puppy is not easy, and definitely takes work, but I am now convinced, life is better with a dog.
+Welcoming a puppy is not easy, and definitely takes work, I need to make sure my pet eat regularly, give him baths but I am now convinced, life is better with a dog.
 Today I’m sharing 9 tips to raising a healthy and happy puppy, as this milestone may cross your path someday, as well!
 Or maybe you’re raising one now and need a few pointers!
 Either way – I hope to leave you feeling excited about the joy of puppyhood!

 - Get a crate before you bring puppy home.
 I also suggest a washable crate pad.